xmtp/docs-xmtp-org/docs/pages/consent/filter-spam.md

 You might also consider using other spam management tools as needed.

-## Spam management tools

-This list of third-party and public good spam management tools is provided for informational purposes only.
+The following list of spam management tools is provided for informational purposes only.

 :::tip

-Is your app using a great tool to filter spam and keep inboxes safe?
+Is your app using a great third-party or public good tool to filter spam and keep inboxes safe?
 Open an [issue](https://github.com/xmtp/docs-xmtp-org/issues) to share information about it.

 :::

-### Public good tools
+## Spam management as a public good

 Experiment with these spam filtering tools provided as public goods by members of the XMTP community.